 - Unplug power: equivalent to removing the power plug in a physical PC.
 It will abruptly shutdown the Guest.
-The flexVDI system administrator can configure Guests to "Run always", so it may inmediatelly restart.
+The flexVDI system administrator can configure Guests to "Run always", so it may immediately restart.
 Using flexVDI Client to connect to a Guest will start it too.

 Follow me printing

 flexVDI Client lets you share your locally installed printers with your Guest.
 In the menu, you will see a list of locally installed printers.
 Click on one of them, and the printer will be connected to the Guest.
 It can take several seconds to the Guest to detect and install the drivers for the printer, specially on Guest running old operating systems.

 For "Follow me printing" to work, flexVDI Client Guest tools must be installed in the Guest.
 They will additionally install a virtual printer called "flexVDI PDF Printer" in the Guest.
 Printing on it will generate a PDF on the local machine running the flexVDI Client.